 Redefining Financial Aid to Support Non-Traditional Students

 Brandman University is a private, non-profit institution that offers more than 50 accredited undergraduate and graduate degrees, certificates, teaching credentials and professional development programs both online and on-campus at 26 locations.
-Brandman enrolls over 12,000 students annually per session, and focuses on providing flexible programs and schedules to meet the needs of the non-traditional student.
-Committed to excellence, the university’s online programs have ranked consistently among the best in the nation by U.S. News and World Report.
+Brandman enrolls more than 12,000 students annually per session and focuses on providing flexible programs and schedules to meet the needs of its non-traditional students which include adult, low-income, first generation, Hispanic and military students.
+Committed to excellence, the university’s online programs consistently have ranked among the best in the nation by U.S. News and World Report.

 Brandman University takes immense pride in helping working students achieve their career goals.
 The university’s robust offerings of online and on-campus programs are designed to support non-traditional students who need to pursue their studies on their own schedules.
 Flexibility is key.

-Brandman is the only institution currently approved by the U.S. Department of Education to offer direct assessment Competency-based Education in a non-term calendar.
+Brandman is the only institution currently approved by the U.S. Department of Education to offer direct assessment Competency-Based Education (CBE) in a non-term calendar.
 Yet, the legacy financial aid system the university had been using simply could not accommodate these non-term, CBE enrollments.
-The system was failing both the university and its students thereby diminishing the team’s ability to deliver excellence.
+The system was failing both the university and its students, thereby diminishing the team’s ability to deliver excellence.

 Our university wants to help people get access to higher education.
 Regent enables us to do this more effectively.

 Although staff recognized the limitations of the university’s legacy system, they also felt a certain degree of familiarity with it.
-Moving to a new system would require a level of effort, as well as a confidence that the new solution would address Brandman’s challenges.
+Moving to a new system would require a level of effort as well as confidence that the new solution would address Brandman’s challenges.

 Ball and his team sought out six prospective providers and began an evaluation process.
 Each solution was graded on its ability to meet the institution’s goals, including:

-- Create efficiencies around financial aid packaging and re-packaging
+2. Creating efficiencies around financial aid packaging and repackaging

-After thoroughly vetting their options, it quickly became clear that Regent Award was the obvious choice for managing financial aid for both Brandman’s term and non-term enrollment models.
+After thoroughly vetting the options, it quickly became clear that Regent was the obvious choice for managing financial aid for both Brandman’s term and non-term enrollment models.

 Success can be measured.
-Just ask the team at Brandman, who have chronicled the changes that have taken place at the university since implementing Regent Award.
+Just ask the team at Brandman who have chronicled the changes that have taken place at the university since implementing Regent.

 Automation via the cloud has simplified Brandman’s processes on multiple fronts.
-On the regulatory side, federal updates are regularly run in the background, eliminating the margin for human error and reducing costly compliance risks.
-And on the usability front, Regent Award’s intuitive navigation means that the average staff member can become an expert with less than a day of instruction.
+On the regulatory side, federal updates are run in the background regularly, eliminating the margin for human error and reducing costly compliance risks.
+And on the usability front, Regent’s intuitive navigation means that the average staff member can become an expert with less than a day of instruction.